Toyota Auris: Australia and New Zealand

 In Australia, the Auris continued to be called the Corolla Hatchback.
 Model grades are Ascent, Ascent Sport, Levin SX and Levin ZR.
 All models are motored by 1.8-litre engine matched to six-speed manual or CVT gearbox.
-The Levin sport models have front sports seats, carbon fiber-like interior trim and 17-inch alloys.
+The Levin sport models have front sports seats, carbon fibre-like interior trim and 17-inch alloys.
 Panoramic roof is available for the top-of-the-line Levin ZR.

 Meanwhile, for the New Zealand market the GX and GLX are the equivalent of Ascent and Ascent Sport.
 Manual transmission is only for the base GX.
 The GLX, as well as the sporty Levin SX and ZR come with CVT only.

 Based on the Ascent hatchback, the limited edition Corolla RZ was released in 2014.
 It has black alloys, special decals, and upgraded interior.

 The facelift model Corolla hatchback is introduced in mid-2015 with new front fascia and restyled tail lights.
 The Levin moniker was dropped from the sporty models, which are now simply called Corolla SX and ZR.
 The SX and ZR have sporty front bumper and lower body kits which distinguish them from the Ascent and Ascent Sport.
 The ZR is only offered with CVT.

 The Hybrid model based on the Ascent Sport was released on 14 June 2016.